kubecost/docs/using-kubecost/navigating-the-kubecost-ui/alerts.md

 ### Monitor Kubecost Health

-Enabling diagnostic alerts in Kubecost occursthe when an event impacts product uptime.
+Enabling diagnostic alerts in Kubecost occurs when an event impacts product uptime.
 This feature can be enabled in seconds from a values file.
 The following events are grouped into distinct categories that each result in a separate alert notification:

 * Prometheus is unreachable
 * Kubecost Metrics Availability: